 Final Thoughts

-The Space Wolves finally have a Detachment that won’t focus on Thunderwolf Cavalry and it’s pretty intriguing.
-Wolf Guard Terminators aren’t the best terminator option in the game but they’re perfectly playable and they really sing in this Detachment.
-In fact, there’s a lot of really great stuff in here so the only question is whether that 3″ intervention ability is good enough or if it’s something that good players can effectively just play around.
+Wolf Guard Terminators aren’t the best terminator option in the game but they’re perfectly playable and they really sing in this Detachment, which gives you a reason to take them in units of 5 rather than 10.
+There’s a lot of really solid stuff in here so the only question is whether that 3″ intervention ability is good enough or if it’s something that good players can effectively just play around and what we’ve generally seen is that it’s not good enough when you’d be better off just smashing your opponent’s face in directly.

 Have any questions or feedback?
 Drop us a note in the comments below or email us at contact@goonhammer.com.
 Want articles like this linked in your inbox every Monday morning?
 Sign up for our newsletter.
 And don’t forget that you can support us on Patreon for backer rewards like early video content, Administratum access, an ad-free experience on our website and more.